brpowell/tab-hero/README.md

-# Tab Hero
+# ⇥ Tab Hero

-A VS Code extension that adds score animations when tab completions are accepted 🎮.
+A pointless VS Code extension that tracks tab completion score with animations and a stats dashboard.

 ## Features